Bioinformatics: Overview, Genomics, Proteomics, Data Analysis

 Know More

-Now that we are aware of what bioinformatics is, let's briefly go over its past.
 Two Dutch scientists, Ben Hesper and Paulien Hogeweg, coined the phrase for the first time in 1970.
-We discover bioinformatics as a study of information processes in the biological world in their journals and records.
+We discover bioinformatics as a study of information processes in the living world in their journals and records.
 Some historical context about Bioinformatics is discussed below:

 Year